 “Cause in the end, all you really have is memories…”

 No nanny position can last forever.
 This is the nature of our profession: kids grow up and no longer need constant care, and nannies move on to new families.
 We go into each position knowing that we will only have a limited time with each family.
 If you are lucky enough to find a wonderful family that you’d like to stay in touch with, there are a few tips that I’d like to share to improve the chances that your Nanny Family will be open to this possibility after you leave.

 Finding a suitable nanny takes time.
 The average family will search for 2-6 weeks to find the right nanny for their family.
-Whenever possible, give AT LEAST two weeks’ notice to your NF (in the past, I have given as much as 5 weeks’ notice), or at least the minimum amount of time is in your contract.
+Whenever possible, give AT LEAST two weeks’ notice to your NF, or at least the minimum amount of time that is in your contract.
 Keep in mind, however, that the more notice you give, the more time you may have that you are out of a job if your NF hires someone quickly and decides to let you go earlier than your proposed end date.

 Tip #2: If you are willing and able, offer to help find (and train) your replacement